jericleceta/gettingandcleaningdata/codeBook.md

 **Other variables**

 The values for the following variables are the average values for the observations for the given activity and subject.
+Names with *-XYZ* mean that there are three variables representing each of the axes.
 The descriptions of the variable names are as follows:

 * tBodyAcc-XYZ